- The PSC

 Proceedings are open to the public.

 The Administrative Division provides the internal support functions for the Commission.
 Functions include personnel management, financial management, scheduling and recording Commission proceedings, and public, media and legislative relations.
 The Utilities Division oversees the activities and services of providers regulated by the PSC and provide technical assistance and information to the Commission.

-The Executive Director is the Commission's chief executive officer responsible for managing and coordinating the agency operations organzed into two divisions - Administration and Utilities.
+The Executive Director is the Commission's chief executive officer responsible for managing and coordinating the agency's administrative operations.

 Utilities Director: Tom Bond

-The Utilities Division responsibilities are carried out organizationally through seven units: telecommunications, natural gas, electric, internal consultants, consumer affairs, legal and facilities protection.
+The Utilities Division responsibilities are carried out organizationally through several units including: telecommunications, natural gas, electric, legal and facilities protection.
 The Utilities Director oversees these units and ensures they carry out their assigned duties.

 Fiscal and Budget Officer: Terry Pritchett